 Kilele means "peak" or "summit" in Swahili, the lingua franca of East Africa.
 The mountains of Kenya and Tanzania are where I learned to climb and learned to shoot — and remain where I learn the most about myself.

 I was born in Kenya and was raised exploring the bush.
 My family lived with the Maasai on the border of Tanzania — an American family in a deeply African world.
 My own story, full of complicated identities and dynamics, always led me to others.
 That’s why I make my living doing two things: telling stories and helping people find their own.

-I’ve contributed to the Alpinist, Nomad Magazine, Nyayo Magazine, The Boston Globe, Nashville Fit Magazine, the Belmont Vision, Wasafiri Consulting, Outward Bound USA, ShutDownDC and many others.
+I’ve contributed to the Alpinist, Climbing/Rock & Ice, Nomad Magazine, Nyayo Magazine, The Boston Globe, Nashville Fit Magazine, the Belmont Vision, The Mukutan Conservancy, Wasafiri Consulting, Outward Bound USA, ShutDownDC and many others.
 I work in writing, photography, and video.

 I have taught for leading outdoor educators across the world, including NOLS and the North Carolina Outward Bound School, and have expeditioned across East Africa, the United States, and Patagonia.